 What is 2030 Agenda?

-The 2030 Agenda of UNDP focuses on the eradication of poverty in all its forms and dimensions from the world, including extreme poverty.
+The 2030 Agenda of United Nation Development Programme(UNDP) focuses on the eradication of poverty in all its forms and dimensions from the world, including extreme poverty.
 This Agenda consists of 17 Sustainable Development Goal which aims to “End poverty in all its forms everywhere by 2030”.
-Going by the progress made by India in the last 10 years in reducing poverty, it would definitely be able to eliminate extreme poverty by 2030 and will be able to meet the Sustainable Development Goal.
+Going by the progress made by India in the last ten years in reducing poverty, it would be able to eliminate extreme poverty by 2030.
+It will be able to meet the Sustainable Development Goal.

-Intiatives by the Indian Government to eradicate extreme poverty
+Initiatives by the Indian government to eradicate extreme poverty

 1. Deen Dayal Upadhyay Gram Kaushal Yojana (DDUGKY)

 The Deen Dayal Upadhyay Gram Kaushal Yojana (DDUGKY) was conceived to get rid of the pangs of deprivations.
 This scheme empowers the youth in rural regions with the skills and earning capacity on a monthly basis.
-It’s a valuable scheme for the poor in India in which proper training is imparted .
+It’s a valuable scheme for the poor in India in which proper training is imparted.
+Under this scheme until now there are 11 Lakh trained beneficiaries and out of which more than 6 Lakh have a job or placement.

 2. Pradhan Mantri Kaushal Vikas Yojana (PMKVY) or Skill India

-Pradhan Mantri Kaushal Vikas Yojana (PMKVY) or Skill India was launched on 16th July 2015 with an aim to alleviate poverty.
-To upskill around 40 crore Indian youth is its ultimate aim.
+Pradhan Mantri Kaushal Vikas Yojana (PMKVY) or Skill India was launched on July 16, 2015, to alleviate poverty.
+To upskill around 40 crores, Indian youth is its ultimate aim.
 This government scheme for poor students boosts the initiative to find the new sectors for skill development.

-Ayushman Bharat Yojana or National Health Protection Scheme was launched on April 14, 2018 by the Central government to focus on the wellness of the poor families and providing medical benefits to them.
-Under this scheme, around 10 crore poor families will be provided an insurance cover of Rs.
+Ayushman Bharat Yojana or National Health Protection Scheme was launched on April 14, 2018.
+The Central governments focus is on the wellness of the low-income families and providing medical benefits to them.
+Under this scheme, around ten crore low-income families will be offered an insurance cover of Rs.
 5 lakh every year and will undergo cashless treatment at all the government and private empanelled hospitals across the country for the secondary and most tertiary care procedures.

 India and Global Hunger Index